Sunlitspace542/ultrastarfox2/README.md

 # UltraStarFox2
-Star Fox 2, with modifications for easier creation of ROM hacks and general ease-of-use.
+Star Fox 2 source code, modified for ease-of-use and ROMHacking.

 ## Notes
 - **This codebase is difficult to work with.**